Meaningful Multiplayer

 You need multiple characters to cover all your bases and the ever-increasing card pool has made deck-building its own interesting challenge to master.
 Additionally it ensures that no player can easily know it all.
 (By the way: This is the same with Magic the Gathering and other collectible card games - they allow for a personal touch by giving the players a huge amount of cards so they can develop their own style through deck-building)

-During the game you constantly need to manage the threads coming from the encounter deck, manage (or try and avoid) the treads posed by the enemies in play, manage your resources and equipment, manage your sanity and health, and at the same time find clues and advance the story.
+During the game you constantly need to manage the threats coming from the encounter deck, manage (or try and avoid) the threats posed by the enemies in play, manage your resources and equipment, manage your sanity and health, and at the same time find clues and advance the story.
 Even your own deck includes Weakness cards that usually come up at the most inopportune of times.
 You simply don’t have time to worry about what specific cards other players should play - you’re busy keeping yourself alive and moving forward and you just hope the others have got their part under control as well…

 Conclusions